When it was Kathy’s turn to answer what animal she’d most like to be, she blushed and said, “Oh, I don’t know.”

 Kathy found the bedroom instead and before she left, nibbled just a bit on the old woman’s slipper.

 Megan Fahey is a first-year MFA student at West Virginia University and a recent graduate from the MA in writing at Coastal Carolina University.
-In addition to having some short plays produced, her fiction has been published in Ampersand and Allegory.
+In addition to having some short plays produced, her fiction has been published in Foliate Oak, The Ampersand, and Allegory.